 Since humans can be infected with Eastern Equine Encephalitis as well, Symptoms in humans infected with the illness may include high fever, chills, sudden onset of a headache and vomiting, disorientation, seizures and coma.

 There is no specific treatment for EEE in humans or in equine, care is based on symptoms.
 So the best treatment is prevention of mosquito bites.
 Bites can be prevented by reducing the number of mosquitoes in the area.
 There are a couple of solutions for your horse stables and pastures.
-In your pasture, Mosquito Squad provides a mosquito barrier spray.
-This is a safe and effective spray that eliminates 90% or more of the mosquitoes and ticks from the area.
-It is sprayed every 3 weeks throughout the heavy mosquito season.
+In your pasture, Mosquito Squad provides a mosquito barrier treatment.
+This is a safe and effective mist that eliminates 90% or more of the mosquitoes and ticks from the area.
+It is misted every 3 weeks throughout the heavy mosquito season.
 Mosquito Squad also offers a mosquito misting system.

 Even though the illness is rarely seen in humans, the numbers of our equine friends being infected is on the rise.
 Horses, donkeys, mules and ponies are all at risk of this deadly illness.
 The threat is real and horse owners need to educate themselves on preventing the illness.
 Fortunately, there is an EEE vaccine for equine now available.
 Since there is no treatment for a horse already infected with the illness, vaccinations are essential for the prevention of the disease.
 The vaccination is given in two doses 30 days apart, and a booster given every six months.
 These are preferably administered in the early spring through the early fall.
 Talk to your veterinarian about the appropriate vaccination schedule for your horse.